gongfan99/Simple_CUDA_example/README.md

 # Simple_CUDA_example
 A C++ example to use CUDA for Windows.

-There are two steps in general.
+There are two steps to compile the CUDA code in general.

 The first step is to use Nvidia's compiler nvcc to compile/link the .cu file into two .obj files.